lmaze/amazing-css-table-grid/README.md

 ### Sass version

-If you're used to deal with the [Sass](http://sass-lang.com/) preprocessor, your best choice is to install this version : it is far more flexible and scalable than the basic CSS and the postprocessor versions.
-In the `_config.scss` file you can :
+If you're used to deal with the [Sass](http://sass-lang.com/) preprocessor, your best choice is to install this version: it is far more flexible and scalable than the basic CSS and the postprocessor versions.
+In the `_config.scss` file you can:

 * Enable the xl columns
 * Set a prefix for all the CSS class names (`tg-` for example)